 Patrick McKenzie wrote an excellent post about compensation and salary transparency.
 The entire post is really informative, but for me, this passage is a true gem.
 Every word here is absolutely true:

 Compensation negotiations are presently like a stock exchange where only your counterparty can see the ticker and order book.
 You’d never send an order to that exchange — it would be an invitation to be fleeced.
 “I happen to have a share of Google and want to sell it.
 What’s it go for?”
 “Oh, $200 or so.”
 “Really?
 That feels low.”
 “Alright, $205 then, but don’t be greedy.”

 The spot price of Google when I write this is $535.
 Someone offering $205 for GOOG would shock the conscience.
 In the years since I wrote a post on salary negotiation for engineers I have received many letters suggesting folks have received and accepted employment offers much worse than that, relative to reasonably achievable market rates.

-When you are done reading this post, go and read his post Salary Negotiation: Make More Money, Be More Valued.
+I highly recommend that everyone read his post Salary Negotiation: Make More Money, Be More Valued.
 Really informative and useful.